Alan Hale (astronomer): Early life and career

 Hale graduated from Alamogordo High School in 1976, and then served in the United States Navy from 1976 to 1983.
-He graduated from the U.S. Naval Academy in 1980 with a bachelor's degree in physics.

-Following his Navy service he worked at the Jet Propulsion Laboratory (JPL) until 1986 as an engineering contractor for Allied Bendix Aerospace working on the Deep Space Network project, as well as on several spacecraft projects.
-During the 1986 Voyager 2 fly-by of Uranus, he worked with the Radio Science Experiment, using the spacecraft carrier signal to deduce information about Uranus' atmosphere and rings.
+He graduated from the United States Naval Academy in 1980 with a bachelor's degree in physics.
+Following his Navy service he worked at the Jet Propulsion Laboratory (JPL) until 1986 as an engineering contractor for Allied Bendix Aerospace working on the NASA Deep Space Network project, as well as on several spacecraft projects.
+During the 1986 Voyager 2 fly-by of Uranus, he worked with the Radio Science Experiment, using the spacecraft carrier signal to deduce information about Uranus's atmosphere and rings.

-After leaving the JPL, Hale enrolled in the astronomy department of New Mexico State University, Las Cruces, where he earned a Master's Degree and a PhD in 1989 and 1992 respectively, both in astronomy.
+After leaving JPL, Hale enrolled in the astronomy department of New Mexico State University, Las Cruces, where he earned a Master's Degree and a PhD in 1989 and 1992 respectively, both in astronomy.
 His doctoral dissertation was published in the January 1994 issue of The Astronomical Journal.

-After completing his studies at the New Mexico State University, Hale worked at the New Mexico Museum of Space History in Alamogordo as its staff astronomer and outreach education coordinator.
+After completing his studies at New Mexico State University, Hale worked at the New Mexico Museum of Space History in Alamogordo as its staff astronomer and outreach education coordinator.

 Earthrise Institute

-In 1993 Hale founded the Southwest Institute for Space Research (SWISR), which later became the Earthrise Institute, where Hale serves as president.
+In 1993, Hale founded the Southwest Institute for Space Research (SWISR), which later became the Earthrise Institute, where Hale served as president.

-Hale said "there is an entire generation that has come of age having never really seen the dark sky", so part of what he wanted to accomplish with Earthrise was "to create an environment where students could spend some nights out under a dark sky and see what it really looks like."
+Hale said, "There is an entire generation that has come of age having never really seen the dark sky", so part of what he wanted to accomplish with Earthrise was "to create an environment where students could spend some nights out under a dark sky and see what it really looks like."

-In 1999 Hale assembled a group of American scientists, students and educators to go on a 2 week+ trip to Iran (coinciding with a solar eclipse) where they gave talks throughout the country.
+In 1999, Hale assembled a group of American scientists, students, and educators for a two-week+ trip to Iran (coinciding with a solar eclipse) during which they gave talks throughout the country.
 Hale feels that "Science is a ... universal language" and "it would be a great idea if we could use science as a tool to bring people together ... to break down barriers between nations and between cultures."
-Hale uses the expression 'Science Diplomacy' in this context, which he says it's possible he coined.
+Hale uses the expression 'Science Diplomacy' in this context, which he says he may have coined.
 "The sky looks the same from Iran as it does from here in the US.
-It’s the same sky we study ...
+It's the same sky we study ...
 Science does not know political boundaries."

 This sentiment is reflected in the mission of his Earthrise Institute, which is "to use astronomy, space, and other related endeavors as a tool for breaking down international and intercultural barriers and for bringing humanity together."
 Earthrise's inaugural educational project was announced in a press release on March 1, 2007: